 Trump Challenges House On Impeachment Vote.
 Pelosi: No Requirement For That

-House Speaker Nancy Pelosi didn't rule out a vote by the full chamber on its impeachment inquiry into President Trump, but she restated her belief Friday that none is required to move ahead.
+House Speaker Nancy Pelosi did not rule out a vote by the full chamber on its impeachment inquiry into President Trump — but she restated her belief on Friday that none is required for it to move ahead.

-Pelosi said on a trip to Atlanta that she was unmoved by calls by the White House for a full vote, which Trump said earlier in the day would be the subject of a formal written demand he's sending to the speaker.
+Pelosi, D-Calif., said on a trip to Atlanta that she was unmoved by calls from the White House for a full vote, which Trump said earlier in the day would be the subject of a formal written demand he's sending to the speaker.

-"We may decide to do it but it has nothing to do with the president saying what he's saying," she told reporters including Robert Jimison of Georgia Public Broadcasting.
+"We may decide to do it but it has nothing to do with the president saying what he's saying," Pelosi told reporters, including Robert Jimison of Georgia Public Broadcasting.

-Trump suggested to reporters at the White House earlier in the day that his administration's willingness to accommodate congressional requests for testimony or documents could depend on a full vote.
+Trump suggested to reporters at the White House earlier in the day that his administration's willingness to accommodate congressional requests for testimony or documents might depend on a full vote.

 "The lawyers think they've never seen anything so unfair," Trump said.
 "They've never seen anything so unjust.
 I've been president now for almost three years, and I've been going through this for almost three years.
 It's almost become, like, a part of my day."

+Trump has gone back and forth about what he may or may not release from within the administration on the Ukraine affair, and he wasn't clear on Friday about whether he might stop cooperating short of a full House vote.

+That issue faced its first test not long after Pelosi spoke, when House Democratic chairman announced they're requesting documents from Vice President Mike Pence about his dealings with the government of Ukraine.

-The White House's letter is expected to contend that for impeachment to be legitimate, all members in the chambers must have a chance to support or oppose it.
-Its supporters have been making that case for some time already.
+The White House's letter to Congress is expected to contend that for impeachment to be legitimate, all members in the chambers must have a chance to support or oppose it.
+Supporters have been making that case for some time already.

-Pelosi said on Friday that Democrats are "very comfortable" with where they are on the impeachment matter.
+Pelosi said on Friday that Democrats are "very comfortable" with where they are today on the status of the impeachment inquiry.

 The House's rules do not mandate a vote for lawmakers to conduct an impeachment investigation, but a vote could give Republicans more power in the Democratic-led inquiry.